bitbank2/PNGdec/README.md

 How fast is it?<br>
 ---------------<br>
+For most PNG images, the time is split about 50/50 between inflate and de-filtering.
+Indexed images usually don't enable filtering, so it becomes nearly 100% the inflator.
+Converting the output to RGB565 can take significant cycles if doing alpha blending.
 The examples folder contains a sketch to measure the performance of decoding a 240x200 image of varying bit depths.
 Here's the results when run on a few common MCUs:<br>

 <br>
 <p align="center">